FalkorDB/docs/operation/replication.md

 ## Conclusion

-With persistence and replication configured, FalkorDB is now set up for reliable data storage and high availability.
-You can scale this setup by adding more replicas or by implementing Redis Sentinel for automatic failover.
+With replication configured, FalkorDB is now set up for high availability and data redundancy, ensuring that your data is synchronized across multiple instances.
+This setup provides a robust and fault-tolerant environment for your applications.

+If you're interested in learning more about clustering and scaling out, be sure to check out the [Cluster](/operation/cluster) chapter in the documentation.